-16. Whilst PhonepayPlus has jurisdiction over controlled PRS which are accessed by a user in the United Kingdom, or provided by a Level 1 or Level 2 provider situated in the United Kingdom, PhonepayPlus is first required to take additional steps prior to taking any measures against a provider of an "information society service" that is based in an EEA country.
-In such a case, PhonepayPlus is generally required to refer its concerns to the Member State in which the provider is based before opening a formal investigation, and to notify the European Commission (through the Department of Culture, Media and Sport) where enforcement measures are taken.
+16. Whilst the PSA has jurisdiction over controlled PRS which are accessed by a user in the United Kingdom, or provided by a Level 1 or Level 2 provider situated in the United Kingdom, the PSA is first required to take additional steps prior to taking any measures against a provider of an "information society service" that is based in an EEA country.
+In such a case, the PSA is generally required to refer its concerns to the Member State in which the provider is based before opening a formal investigation, and to notify the European Commission (through the Department of Digital Culture, Media and Sport) where enforcement measures are taken.
 This is due to the application of the E-Commerce Directive.
-Guidance
+Guidance on factors that are